Substance Use

 • Narcan: Narcan, also known as naloxone, is used in opioid overdoses to counteract life-threatening depression of the central nervous system and respiratory system, allowing an overdose victim to breathe normally.
 If given to someone overdosing on opioids it can save their life.
 Naloxone is a nonscheduled (i.e., non-addictive), prescription medication.
 Naloxone only works if a person has opioids in their system; no harm or effect will be had on a person if they are given Narcan when not overdosing from opiates.
 Click here to learn more about Narcan.

-• LifePoint: LifePoint is a syringe services program aimed at reducing the transmission of HIV and Hepatitis C and other potential harms associated with injection drug use.
+• LifePoint Syringe Service: LifePoint is a syringe services program aimed at reducing the transmission of HIV and Hepatitis C and other potential harms associated with injection drug use.
 WCHD is a satellite location for Vivent Health's Lifepoint program.
 Lifepoint is free and available during business hours at the Oshkosh location.

-• Fentanyl Test Strips: Fentanyl test strips are a form of drug testing technology that has been shown to be effective at detecting the presence of fentanyl in drug samples prior to use.
+• Fentanyl Test Strips: Fentanyl test strips detect the presence of fentanyl in drug samples prior to use.
 Fentanyl is a powerful synthetic opioid that is used medically to treat severe pain, and illicitly manufactured fentanyl is driving an increase in drug overdose deaths both nationally and in Winnebago County.
 Learn more here.

 • Map of additional locations in Winnebago County where you can pick up free Narcan and Fentanyl Test Strips: wchd.pub/winnebagoharmreduction